GenesisFR/HowToBecomeGoodAtShooters/README.md

 - his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
 - tends to retreat after breaking his backpack
 - his armor plates will turn black once they have less than 50% HP left
+- his backpack can target up to 2 targets per player at the same time, therefore if both of a player's skills are deployed and in range of the hive, the player won't be targeted by it

 #### Thrower
 - same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3